 What is the Importance of Glutamate?

 Glutamate is considered to be an excitatory neurotransmitter, which means it excites or stimulates nerve cells located throughout the nervous system.
 The excitatory pathway is responsible for a wide variety of functions like releasing adrenaline, controlling movement and motor systems, learning, memory, and expressing thought.
 It works in tandem with the inhibitory neurotransmitter GABA (gamma-aminobutyric acid), which calms and relaxes nerve cells.
 GABA is also imperative for sensory integration, sleep, speech, and language.
 Glutamate and GABA have a relationship similar to a seesaw.
 When glutamate is high, GABA is low, and vice versa.
-Children with autism and related disorders tend to lean towards excess glutamate and low GABA, but a balance must be maintained for their bodies and nervous system to function correctly.
-Supplementing with GABA is not suggested as it can be converted back to glutamate.
+Those with hyperglutamate conditions tend to lean towards excess glutamate and low GABA, but a balance must be maintained for their bodies and nervous systems to function correctly.
+For some, supplementing with GABA may not work, as it can be converted back to glutamate.

-Glutamate is highly toxic to the brain and nervous system when in excess.
-It can become so excitatory it is considered an excitotoxin, which means that it overstimulates brain cells to the point of killing them or damaging them enough to cause severe mitochondrial dysfunction (associated with low muscle tone) and neurological inflammation.
-This neural damage can essentially change how the brain is “wired.”
-Beyond the nervous system, glutamate is involved in nitrogen balance, energy balance, and a vast host of cell functions like regulating insulin secretion.
+From my understanding, glutamate is toxic at a cellular level and noticeable to the brain and nervous system when in excess.
+It can become so excitatory it is considered an excitotoxin, which means that it overstimulates neurons/cells to the point of killing them or damaging them enough to cause severe mitochondrial damage and neurological inflammation.

-Excess glutamate is believed to be involved in a variety of neurological and neurodegenerative disorders, including autism, obsessive-compulsive disorders, hyperactivity disorders, complex motor stereotypes, tics, insomnia, anxiety disorders, seizures, sensory processing disorder, addiction, depression, chronic fatigue, PANS, PANDAS, Alzheimer’s, and so on.
-Elevated levels of glutamate trigger the brain to release endorphins (the nervous system’s natural opioids) to protect the brain from damage, which can result in feelings of spaciness and eventually contribute to the depletion of your natural opioids.
-Excess glutamate also impairs methylation and depletes glutathione levels, which are vital for detoxification, inflammation, and gut health.
+Excess glutamate is believed to be involved in a variety of hyper glutamate, neurological, and neurodegenerative disorders, including autism, obsessive-compulsive disorders, hyperactivity disorders, complex motor stereotypes, tics, insomnia, anxiety disorders, seizures, sensory processing disorder, addiction, depression, chronic fatigue, PANS, PANDAS, Alzheimer’s, and so on.

 What Would Cause Someone to be More Sensitive to Glutamate?

-Chronic inflammation, microglial activation, autoimmune disorders, neurological damage, poor detoxification pathways, GAD mutations, toxins, glyphosate, aluminum, mercury, etc., all increase glutamate and signaling.
-Even various microbes/parasites promote an environment for glutamate metabolism, increasing glutamate signaling.
+Chronic inflammation, microglial activation, autoimmune disorders, neurological damage, poor detoxification pathways, gene mutations, toxins, glyphosate, aluminum, mercury, etc., may all increase glutamate and signaling.
+According to Dr. Reid, Ph.D., even various microbes/parasites can promote an environment for glutamate metabolism, increasing glutamate signaling.
 Glutamate initiates the inflammatory response and vice versa.
 Inflammation causes the cells to signal additional glutamate.

 Diet and Glutamate